aws-amplify/amplify-js/media/authentication_guide.md

 ## Installation

 For Web development, regardless of framework, `aws-amplify` provides core Auth APIs

 ```bash
 npm install aws-amplify
 ```

 On React app, there are helper components in `aws-amplify-react`

 ```bash
 npm install aws-amplify-react
 ```

 In React Native development, core APIs and components are packaged into `aws-amplify-react-native`

 ```bash
 npm install aws-amplify-react-native
 ```

+You will need to [link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) libraries in your project for the Auth module on React Native.
+Follow the instructions [here](https://github.com/aws/aws-amplify/blob/master/media/quick_start.md#react-native-development).

 ## Configuration